manya208/Disease-predict/README.md

 Heart Disease Predictor
 Overview
 This is a beginner-level machine learning project to predict heart disease using the UCI Heart Disease dataset from Kaggle.
 It uses a Random Forest Classifier to predict whether a person has heart disease based on features like age, blood pressure, cholesterol, and more.
-The project was developed in a Jupyter Notebook (renamed to heart_disease_predictor.ipynb from Untitled1.ipynb).
+The project was developed in a Jupyter Notebook ( heart_disease_predictor.ipynb ).
 Dataset

 Source: Kaggle UCI Heart Disease dataset